-Description: Specifies which encapsulation to use when calling the remote IP network across X.25.
+Description: This specifies which encapsulation to use when calling the remote IP network across X.25.
 When receiving a call, the MAX will accept any of the three encapsulation types.

+• RFC877 (the default) for backward compatibility

+SNAP

-- RFC877 (the default) for backward compatibility - SNAP - NULL (multiplexing) Only the IP NLPID (0xCC) is supported in the NULL encapsulation.
+NULL (multiplexing) Only the IP NLPID (0xCC) is supported in the NULL encapsulation.